 Above: Duncan's left foot has been severed and the tendons (white strands) have been pulled out.
 The arrow indicates a deep gouge on the left side of the heel.
 Just behind and to the right of the foot is Duncan's right hand with missing fingers.
 The vertical arrow indicates where his thumb was cut off: Note the white tendon strand that has been pulled out.
 Top horizontal arrow indicates large mass of tendons that have likewise been pulled out.
-These injuries are consistent with something like an auger that has grabbed and pulled on the limb as well as cutting it.
-Finally, note the dark color of the injured surfaces, indicating that the injuries occurred long before the body was extracted from the ice.
+These injuries are consistent with a rotating machine that has broken and twisted the bone and joints at the same time.
+Finally, note the dark color of the injured surfaces, indicating that the injuries occurred long before the body was extracted from the ice

 Dr. Rabl took the above photograph shortly after Duncan's remains arrived at the Innsbruck Institute of Forensic Medicine on the morning of July 22, 2003, still fully frozen from cold storage at the funeral home.
 The plastic sack contains pieces of Duncan's limbs, including his entirely detached left knee, his left foot, and his right hand.
 Each piece has been sharply separated along the bone shafts, and not at the joints.
 Note the white tendon strands that have been pulled out.
-Also note the deep abrasions, gouges, and clean cuts that are not consistent with random, accidental ice pick strikes during extraction.
 Finally, note how the pieces appear to be adhering together in a compact assembly, as though they were frozen in this position.
-It is likely that they were gathered up and bundled together before they went into the crevasse in 1989, and not when they were recovered from the ice in 2003.